pywbem/pywbemtools/docs/pywbemclicommands.rst

 The ``instance enumerate`` command enumerates instances or their paths defined by the CLASSNAME argument in the namespace defined by ``--namespace``/``-n`` or the general option ``--default-namespace``/``-d`` in the defined format.
-This command displays the returned instances or instance names in the :term:`CIM object output formats` or the table formats` (see :ref:`Output formats`).
+This command displays the returned instances or instance names in the :term:`CIM object output format` or :term:`Table output format` (see :ref:`Output formats`).

 The following example returns a two instanced to an ``instance enumerate`` command as MOF: